Application for Enrolment

 Information for Parents and FAQs Enrolment Zone Map Enrolment Zone Information and Written Description

-Please let your child’s teacher know if your child has any health issues that may interfere with their class participation ie allergies, illness, injury.
-We want to ensure that each child has the best classroom experience possible and/or support children who may need to take time off school - In some instances we may be able to support you and your child with providing school work at home.
+Please let your child’s teacher know if your child has any health issues that may interfere with their class participation; i.e. allergies, illness or injury.
+We want to ensure that each child has the best classroom experience possible and/or support children who may need to take time off school - in some instances we may be able to support you and your child with providing school work at home.
+If your child requires prescription medication to be administered during school hours for a short term illness (e.g. antibiotics), please complete the consent form for the office.

 Learning Community Size

 It is difficult to give an accurate answer to this question.
 If we have unexpected enrolments this will impact on class size.
-The community sizes in 2019 are as follows:
+The teacher to student ratios range from approximately 1:20 in Year 1 up to 1:30 in Year 6.

 Lost or Damaged School Property